dhiraj8408/restauarntmanagment_project/README.md

 Problem Statement:
 Online ordering of food now-a-days is common.
 Managing the system is a tedious task.
-The goal here is to design a system which performs the task.
+The goal here is to design a system which performs the task.<br />
 Create a list of restaurants in a city.
-Each restaurant is with attributes:
+Each restaurant is with attributes:<br />
 a.
 Listing of generic food items and their respective prices for given quantity. <br />
 b.
 Special items available at the restaurant and their prices. <br />
 c.
 Special Item of the day and its price. <br />